-- 120. Plaintiff has sustained actual losses and incurred extra expenses insured by the All Risk Policy's Dependent Property coverage. - 121.
-The All Risk Policy affords a Business Income Coverage for Dependent Property where actual loss is sustained due to direct physical loss of or direct physical damage to a Dependent Property caused by or resulting from a Covered Cause of Loss. - 122.
-For the reasons described above, Plaintiff has sustained actual loss and has incurred extra expense directly resulting from direct physical loss of or damage (or both) caused by SARS-CoV-2 and COVID-19 to properties within one mile of Plaintiff's business premises that attract business to its business. - 123.
-No exclusions apply to Plaintiff's losses and damages. - 124.
-No exclusions under the All Risk Policy unambiguously preclude coverage for Plaintiff's claims.
-And, more specifically, no exclusions unambiguously preclude coverage for direct physical loss of or damage to property (or both) from the effects of the COVID-19 pandemic and the ensuing closure orders and emergency directives. - 125.
-Defendant knew how to draft an exclusion specifically excluding losses or damage arising from a pandemic.
+Plaintiff has sustained actual losses and incurred extra expenses insured by the All Risk Policy's Dependent Property coverage.

+115. The All Risk Policy affords a Business Income Coverage for Dependent Property where actual loss is sustained due to direct physical loss of or direct damage to dependent property caused by or resulting from a covered loss.
+The definition of Dependent Property includes Leader Locations that attract customers to the insured businesses.

+116. For the reasons described above, Plaintiff has sustained actual loss and has incurred extra expense directly resulting from direct physical loss of or damage to property (or both) caused by SARS-CoV-2 and COVID-19 to properties within one mile of Plaintiff's business premises that attract business to its cafes.

+No exclusions apply to Plaintiff's losses and damages.

+117. No exclusions under the All Risk Policy unambiguously preclude coverage for Plaintiff's claims.
+And, more specifically, no exclusions unambiguously preclude coverage for direct physical loss of or damage to property (or both) from the effects of the COVID-19 pandemic and the ensuing closure orders and emergency directives.

+118. Defendant knew how to draft an exclusion specifically excluding losses or damage arising from a pandemic.
 The risks associated with viruses and pandemics have been known to the insurance industry for a century and have been well known to Defendant in recent decades during which we all have witnessed outbreaks and pandemics involving viruses such as SARS, MERS, H1N1, and Zika.

-- 126. Because these risks are well known, there are exclusions in common usage in the insurance industry that specifically reference losses caused by pandemics.
-However, Defendant did not include such a specific pandemic exclusion as part of the All Risk Policy it sold to Plaintiff. - 127.
-A pandemic is a natural disaster comprising unique features such as the emergence of a new communicable disease-causing strain to which the general populations lack sufficient immunity, the ability of this new strain to infect humans and to cause severe reactions, and the new strain's highly contagious transmission capability among humans as a vehicle for worldwide spread.
-Indeed, the Chief Executive Officer of Zurich Insurance Group AG, a major insurance company, in an interview with media outlets, referenced the COVID-19 pandemic as "put[ting] it in the framework of a natural catastrophe."24 - pandemic, the ensuing closure orders and later emergency directives, direct physical loss of or damage to property (or both) caused by SARS-CoV-2 and COVID-19, and the effects of all of these on Plaintiff's businesses would trigger multiple Business Income and Property Damage coverages under the All Risk Policy described above as no exclusion unambiguously applied to preclude coverage and Plaintiff had paid for extremely broad "all risk" coverage.
+119. Because these risks are well known, there are exclusions in common usage in the insurance industry that specifically reference losses caused by pandemics.
+However, Defendant did not include such a specific pandemic exclusion as part of the All Risk Policy it sold to Plaintiff.

+120. A pandemic is a natural disaster comprising unique features such as the emergence of a new communicable disease-causing strain to which the general populations lack sufficient immunity, the ability of this new strain to infect humans and to cause severe reactions, and the new strain's highly contagious transmission capability among humans as a vehicle for worldwide spread.
+Indeed, the Chief Executive Officer of Zurich Insurance Group AG, a major insurance company, in an interview with media outlets, referenced the COVID-19 pandemic as "put[ting] it in the framework of a natural catastrophe."24

+121. Plaintiff also has a reasonable expectation that the onset of the COVID-19 pandemic, the ensuing closure orders and later emergency directives, direct physical loss of or damage to property (or both) caused by SARS-CoV-2 and COVID-19, and the effects of all of these on Plaintiff's businesses would trigger multiple Business Interruption and Property Damage coverages under the All Risk Policy described above as no exclusion unambiguously applied to preclude coverage and Plaintiff had paid for extremely broad "all risk" coverage.